mmaarij/dns-client/README.md

 A simple DNS client written in TypeScript.
 This project allows you to perform DNS queries from the command line using Node.js.

 ## Features
-- Query DNS records (A, AAAA and CNAME)
+- Query DNS records (A, AAAA CNAME and NS)
 - Command line interface

 ## Prerequisites